docker/docs/datacenter/ucp/2.1/guides/admin/install/index.md

 ## Step 1: Validate the system requirements

 The first step to installing UCP, is ensuring your infrastructure has all the [requirements UCP needs to run](system-requirements.md).
+You also need to ensure that all nodes (physical or virtual) are running the same version of CS Docker Engine.

 ## Step 2: Install CS Docker on all nodes